Aaronnnpf/big-brummie-quiz/README.md

 This image was chosen to represent a part of Birmingham that trully sums up the heart of the city.

 * Icon:

 ![Icon](https://github.com/Aaronnnpf/big-brummie-quiz/blob/main/assets/images/quiz.png "Icon Image")

 Identifies what kind of page it is, In this case a Quiz.

 ## Wireframes
 All wireframes were created using [balsamiq](https://balsamiq.com/)

+I went slightly off script to my wireframes to include and intro paragraph where the heading was originally going to go, so that i could expand alittle futher on the page as to why I decided to choose Birmingham as the topic and also give some information in regards to the city I call home, By doing this is it also ment moving the heading of the page up on top of the hero image.

 * Big Brummie Quiz Desktop